ArrisLee/admr-gen/README.md

 # Kube Admission Review Generator
-A tiny tool to generate kube admission review content, which can be utilized for Gator/Gatekeeper testing purposes.
+A tiny tool to generate Kubernetes Admission Review Requests, which can be utilized for Gatekeeper constraint/policy testing purposes (e.g., Gator test).

+Admission Reviews in Kubernetes are part of the dynamic admission control system which are HTTP callbacks that receive admission requests and process them.
+They are an integral part of the Kubernetes API and are used to govern and enforce custom policies or modifications on objects.

 ## Installation